Think at London Business School

 “I’ve always viewed my career as an opportunity to learn and grow.
 Once I’d exhausted the challenge of one role, I was lucky enough to find the next big thing that I could profitably scale up,” he says.

 Gangoli, who has a Bachelor of Science degree and an MBA from Mumbai University, is learning again now in a completely new role, in a completely new sector.
-He is working for a non-profit organisation that aims to develop compassion and empathy in teenagers and young adults to improve their lives and those of their communities and reintroduce diplomacy and listening skills.
+He is working for a non-profit organisation that aims to develop life skills such as deep listening, curiosity and imagination to address social, emotional isolation in young adults and inspire them to take positive action to improve their lives and those of their communities.

 “I’ve always viewed my career as an opportunity to learn and grow”

 “This is really big,” says Gangoli.
-“This role is the challenge of my lifetime – and what N4 was set up to fix.
-That’s the challenge of this age: to address the growing disconnect and lack of understanding in the world and rekindle in people the compassion for those who are different from them.
-Right now, the walls are getting higher and harder between those with differing views and outlook.”
+“What N4 was set up to fix is the challenge of this age: to address the growing loneliness epidemic which is primarily caused by a disconnect and lack of understanding for each other.
+We want to rekindle in people compassion for those who are different from them.”

 “As life becomes more digital, it’s all the more important to foster connections and build compassion like we build muscle, to maintain our humanity.”

-Narrative 4 (N4) is a non-profit organisation launched by Lisa Consiglio (and N4 CEO) and award winning Irish novelist Colum McCann (and N4 Chairman) that aims to create compassionate and caring future leaders through the power of storytelling, creative writing and visual arts delivered in the form of educational resources in schools.
+Narrative 4 (N4) is a non-profit organisation launched by Lisa Consiglio (and N4 CEO) and award winning Irish novelist Colum McCann (and N4 Chairman) that aims to address loneliness and social, emotional isolation through the power of storytelling, creative writing and visual arts delivered in the form of educational resources.
+The non-profit is also building a global network of students, educators and artists to initiate change through civic engagement projects.

 Mumbai-born Gangoli explains: “The core methodology of N4 is the story exchange.
 N4 ambassadors train teachers in schools and community groups.
 In a story exchange, individuals are paired together and participants share a story that in some way defines them.
 Afterwards, participants are responsible for telling their partner’s story in the first person.
 This exchange of personal narratives helps them see the world and themselves more empathetically.
-One of our powerful story exchange sessions in the US involved the parents of the children lost in the Sandy Hook shooting and pro-gun campaigners who listened to each others’ stories.
-You could actually see the empathy and understanding developing in the room.”
+One of our powerful story exchange sessions in the US involved the parents of the children lost in the Sandy Hook shooting and pro-gun campaigners who listened to each other’s stories.
+You could actually see the connection and understanding developing in the room.
+We have now expanded the methodology to curriculum resources developed by artists and education researchers.”

 “It’s not about changing minds; it’s about really listening and understanding why someone may hold the perspectives they do.
 Sharing personal stories helps to broaden perspectives for people who hold opposing views – whether that be on religion, politics, diversity or other aspects of identity - and it enables true understanding and the deepening of connections between people and communities who on the surface may have nothing in common”.